 Weinacker et al. (2004) reported that tree segmentation based on a smoothed CHM still contained a large number of wrong segments, in which the regions are too small to be a tree, have inappropriate crown shapes, or cover other trees and canopy gaps.
 The segments were refined based on their shapes and distance between tree tops.
 Brandtberg et al. (2003) used high density Airborne LiDAR data acquired during winter to detect and delineate individual trees.
 The tree crowns were delineated based on the scale-space theory in which the CHM was convolved with multi-scale Gaussian filters.
 The tree segmentation results were compared to the reference tree segments and it was shown that the segmentation approach had only detected and correctly delineated fewer than half of the trees in the study area.
 For this reason, Falkowski et al. (2006) introduced a new technique based on the spatial wavelet analysis (SWA) to automatically estimate the location, height and crown diameter of individual trees within mixed conifers using Airborne LiDAR.
 The advantage of this method is that no prior knowledge of the relationship between tree height and crown diameter is required.
 The performance of this method was comparable to the variable window filtering based on priori knowledge of the tree height and crown diameter relationship.
 Utilizing high density Airborne LiDAR Reitberger et al. (2007) introduced a method of tree detection based on stem detection using robust algorithm of RANSAC.
 The method works well on coniferous trees with a detection accuracy of 61%, but has a relatively low detection rate of 44% in deciduous forest.
-This trees compared to the original image.
-However, for the method that is dependent on tree height and crown size relationship, the relation of tree height and crown width often is not modelled, probably due to a lack of crown measurements.
-Another disadvantage is caused by differences amongst tree species in the relation between tree heights and crown widths.
-This was also shown by Kini (2004) where the regression coefficients between crown size and tree height of deciduous, pines, and combined trees (deciduous and pines) were less than 0.6.
-This would decrease the performance of the tree detection and crown delineation process.
+This method seems quite promising in accompanying conventional ways of tree detection (i.e. based on CHM) especially when there is a relatively small amount of undergrowth vegetation under the dominant trees.